moq-wg/moq-transport/draft-ietf-moq-transport.md

 {: #moq-transport-announce-error format title="MOQT ANNOUNCE ERROR Message"}

-* Track Namespace: Identifies the track namespace in the ANNOUNCE message for which this response is provided.
+* Track Namespace: Identifies the track namespace in the ANNOUNCE message for which 44this response is provided.

 * Error Code: Identifies an integer error code for announcement failure.